Once you have found and opened a geoprocessing tool, use it by entering parameters and running the tool.

-After the tool opens, you fill in the tool's parameters, which are a set of options or settings, such as the input datasets to process, output datasets, and other options, that modify how the tool runs.
+After the tool opens, you fill in the tool's parameters, which are a set of options or settings, such as the input data to process, output dataset, and other options that modify how the tool runs.
 Every geoprocessing tool has a unique set of parameters.
-You can get more information about each tool parameter by hovering over the information icon next to each parameter.
-Parameters can be required or optional:
+You can get more information about each tool parameter by hovering over the information button next to each parameter.

 - Required parameters must be filled in for the tool to execute and are indicated by a red asterisk .

 - Optional parameters can be left blank or unmodified to use a default behavior.

 Geoprocessing tools have both input and output parameters.
 Input parameters can reference data or be options that control what the tool does.
 There are a number of ways to specify the input data to be processed by the tool, including the following: